Mustafa-Nadeem3/hospital-management-system/README.md

 ## Contact Information

-For any questions or inquiries, please contact [Your Name] at [Your Email Address].
+For any questions or inquiries, please contact Mustafa Nadeem at mustafanad007@gmail.com.

 Feel free to customize this README file with your name, contact information, and any additional acknowledgments or relevant details specific to your project.